DevangRay/compiler-extension/SOLUTION-D5.md

 Building constantVariables.tip without extra optimizations<br>
 Running file without SCCP...<br>
 Total runtime for 10 runs:<br>
-7.40
+9.92

 Building with -sccp flag...<br>
 Running Optimizing with -sccp...<br>
 Total runtime for 10 runs:<br>
-7.11
+6.84

-Here there is approximately a 4% decrease in runtime between the optimized and non optimized versions
+Here there is approximately a 32% decrease in runtime between the optimized and non optimized versions.

 ##### .ll file comparison
 ```